junxit/us-congress-bills-111/metadata.md

 - 2009-02-12 — Introduced in House
 - 2009-02-12 — Introduced in House
 - 2009-02-12 — Referred to the House Committee on Energy and Commerce.
+- 2009-02-13 — Referred to the Subcommittee on Health.
+- 2010-09-15 — Subcommittee Hearings Held.
+- 2010-09-16 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2010-09-16 — Subcommittee Consideration and Mark-up Session Held.
+- 2010-09-23 — Committee Consideration and Mark-up Session Held.
+- 2010-09-23 — Ordered to be Reported (Amended) by Voice Vote.
+- 2010-09-28 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Burgess objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2010-09-28 — Considered under suspension of the rules. (consideration: CR H7189-7190)
+- 2010-09-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1032.
+- 2010-09-28 — Mr. Pallone moved to suspend the rules and pass the bill, as amended.
+- 2010-09-28 — Placed on the Union Calendar, Calendar No. 379.
+- 2010-09-28 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+111-639.
+- 2010-09-28 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+111-639.